 - The Chocolatier: The Chocolatier is a local candy shop approximately two miles from us.
 Not only do they have wonderful chocolate treats (our favorite is the Cashew Cow!) that can be purchased either per item or in bulk, but they also have a wide variety of products made on-site.
 They carry chocolate-covered strawberries, Italian ice, and a great popcorn line.

-- The Coffee Hound: The Coffee Hound is locally owned and operated, and has two locations, one in Bloomington and one in Normal.
+- The Coffee Hound: The Coffee Hound is locally owned and operated, and has three locations, two in Bloomington and one in Normal.
 So, if you are out perusing the town and need a pick-me-up, don’t forget to support the small local businesses.
 They offer the finest roasted and brewed coffees, as well as made-from-scratch baked goods and exceptional customer service.

 - La Tea Da Tea Room & Gift Shop: This tea room and gift shop is located 30 minutes south of us on Route 51.
 They have a daily flavor of tea, soups, and desserts with their standard lunch menu.
 You can enjoy a great lunch and then spend some time in their wonderful gift shop.
 You’ll find a lovely variety of tea-related items and more.

 - The Tea Room at the Depot: The Tea Room at the Depot is located approximately 35 minutes west of us near Peoria off Route 9.
 Their seasonal menu includes salads, sandwiches, paninis, soup, and dessert.
 These delicious options are sure to please everyone in your group.
 Plan to spend some time afterwards to shop in the surrounding boutiques.
 Reservations requested.

 Here are a few of our favorite theatres: